SlackBuffer/abzVue/Vue1.0/list_rendering.md

 ## `v-for`
 - Use the `v-for` directive to render a list of items based on an Array
 - The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data Array and `item` is an alias for the Array element being iterated on
-- Inside `v-for` blocks we have full access to parent scope properties, plus a special variable `$index` which is the Array index for the current item
+- Inside `v-for` blocks we have full access to **parent scope properties**, plus a special variable `$index` which is the Array index for the current item

     ```html
     <ul id="example-2">